padobranac1976/pedestrian-count/README.md

 ```
 python Pedestrians.py -csv
 ```
-Note that for this option you will have to enter the file names of the corresponding data files
+Note that for this option you will have to enter the file names of the corresponding data files.
+Also note that to access AWS storage you will have to enter your bucket along with the API keys.
+Program will prompt for this info after it has analysed the data.